Archive

 The Asia Trip: Lotteria - Zeppin Ultimate Cheeseburger

 Lotteria is a fast food burger chain that originated in Japan but also has branches in South Korea, China, and Vietnam.
-It is owned by Lotte which I mostly associate with Japanese candy.
-If you look at the picture above, you'll notice a gooey, cheese covered burger featured quite prominently and twice even(!) on the menu.
-Gather round and I will tell you the story of how I was hoodwinked, bamboozled even!
-By that picture.
+It is owned by Lotte, which is a company/brand that I mostly associate with Japanese candy and snacks.
+If you look at the picture above, you'll notice a gooey, cheese-covered burger featured quite prominently (with two placements) on the menu.
+It's called the "Zeppin Ultimate Cheeseburger."
+Gather round and I will tell you the story of how I was hoodwinked by that picture.

-Okay, so the first day in Japan I passed by a Lotteria and saw that awesome looking burger and mentioned to my cousin how good it looked, he told me if I want it I should just get one but I didn't for some reason that I forget.
+So the first day that I was in Japan, I passed by a Lotteria and saw that awesome-looking burger and mentioned to my cousin how good it looked, he told me if I want it I should just get one.
+But I didn't end up getting it for some reason that I forget...
 What?!
 It's always time for good food right?!
-Especially with pictures, no?
 Yeah, I'm disappointed in me too!

-Anyway "Zeppin" is a series of "premium" burgers by Japanese fast food chain Lotteria.
+Anyway, "Zeppin" is a series of "premium" burgers by Japanese fast food chain Lotteria.
 The Japanese word "zeppin" is a superlative term meaning "unique" or "superb."
 Yes, I looked it up.
-I only know a couple words of Japanese like "thank you" and "shove it up your bum!"
-Okay, I lied about the second one but then again, I doubt it would be very useful in Japan anyway... it's a very polite culture especially among the service employees who you can't tip.
-Go fig huh?
-But back to the burger.
+I only know a couple of choice phrases in Japanese like "thank you" and "shove it up your bum!"
+Okay, I lied about the second one but then again, I doubt it would be very useful in Japan anyway...
+They're very polite over there, especially the service employees who you can't tip.
+Go figure, huh?
+But back to the burger...

 In a few short moments, I had my burger!
-But it was so small!
-Bamboozled!
-Damn the misleading picture!
+But it was so tiny!

 So how was it?
 It was actually pretty good, if a bit pricey; especially for the size!
 It's not quite as small as a slider, but it's not bigger by much.
 You can get a sense of the size in comparison to my hand above.

-At least I get a fair amount of meat though.
-The seasoned somewhat peppery patty was pretty juicy which is all too rare for a well-done cooked fast food burger (the patty is double Lotteria's normal burger weight).
-It also features two slices of melted, deliciously gooey, natural cheese: Gruyere and Cheddar.
-The bun was a pliant Japanese-soft (Japanese bread is really soft!) toasted egg wash bun.
+On the plus side, there was a fair amount of meat to it.
+The seasoned somewhat peppery patty was pretty juicy which is all too rare for a well-done fast food burger patty (the patty is double Lotteria's normal burger weight).
+It also came with two slices of melted, deliciously gooey, natural cheese (they were Gruyere and Cheddar).
+The bun was a pliant Japanese-soft (which is to say really soft) toasted egg-washed bun.
 The price tag?
-360 yen (~$3.96)!
+360 yen (~$3.96 US)!

-If I went back, I think I'd eat this one again though.
-Maybe with a round slice of bacon!
+Still, if I found myself back in Japan, I think I'd eat this one again.
+Maybe with a round slice of bacon.
 I saw it on the menu!

 1. No bulgogi burger?
 The Lotteria in Vietnam had them.
 I didn't try it when I was there though.